 MOM also sent information requests to all investigated media companies and FOI requests to the public broadcaster, RTSH, the Ministry of Finance (for Public Spending on media).

 In order to guarantee and verify the objective evaluation, MOM worked with an advisory group that commented and consulted throughout the research process.
 It was composed of national specialists with a substantial knowledge and experience in the media and communications fields.

 7. How is "most relevant media" defined?

 The main question is: which media outlets influence the opinion-forming process?
 In order to scan all relevant media, we included all traditional media types (Print, Radio, TV, Online).

 The media were selected according to the following criteria:

-- MOM focused mostly on media with the highest reach, measured by audience share.
-Basis for selection was audience research data for the most recent period available provided by Abacus Research and Telemetrix (Print, Radio, TV for 2017).
+MOM focused mostly on media with the highest reach, measured by audience share.
+Basis for selection was audience research data for the most recent period available provided by Idra Media (TV for May 2022 – May 2023).

 8. How are the media outlets selected?